PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 10:25:09
+Last updated: 2024-04-09 10:25:47
-Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun